clojure-liberator/liberator/doc/execution-model.md

 The keys ````:post!````, ````:put!```` and ````:delete!```` provide points that are suited well to enact side effects.
-While they are evaluted like decision functions, the boolean value has no effect and the next decision step is constant.
+While they are evaluated like decision functions, the boolean value has no effect and the next decision step is constant.
 The context update works exactly like for decision functions.